 So you can see I’ve invested in a fair few pairs of boots to try and walk in!
 I have to say the Hotters currently are the comfiest and driest to wear, I just have to avoid super muddy walks.
 Not so much of a bad thing really!

-+ Items are chosen by me and provided as gifts to include in this collaborative piece.
++ Item/s are chosen by me and provided as pr products.
 As always thoughts and opinions are my own.
 For further details please refer to my PR and Disclaimer Page in the menu above